A cloud database is a database that is built, deployed, and accessed in a cloud environment, such as a private, public, or hybrid cloud.

 Enterprises have choices in how to manage their cloud databases.
 Database management styles can be generalized into the following four categories:

 There are numerous types of cloud databases, all of which are intended to meet specific needs and handle specific types of workloads.
-For example, there are databases specially designed to manage transactions, others designed to run internet-scale applications, and others that serve as data warehouses for analytics.
-Applying specific database models to address the needs of specific applications or workloads is referred to as polyglot persistence.
+For example, there are databases specially designed to manage transactions, others designed to run internet-scale applications, and others that serve as data warehouses or data marts for analytics.

 As commercial, enterprise databases have developed over time, they’ve begun to encompass multiple data models and access methods within a single database management system.
 What’s emerging in the industry today is a move toward the multimodel database that allows an end user to work across different types of workloads from one underlying database.

 This new capability allows many applications to use the same database management system while the enterprise continues to benefit from the unique data models necessary for a specific application.
 These new database architectures are allowing enterprises to significantly streamline the number of databases they use and prevent the creation of data silos that lock an organization’s most valuable asset (data) away from broader use by the company.

 Most every industry, from financial services to healthcare, can benefit from using cloud database solutions.
 The choice is not whether or not to use a cloud database.
 The choice is which model and type will work best to meet an enterprise’s specific needs.